Enhancing mission performance with measurable, sustained results

 In 2005, Joiwind Ronen founded Ethos to help high performing organizations increase their impact in the public sector.
 Since then she has helped more than two-dozen organizations more effectively define their strategies and communicate their goals.
 Most recently, Joiwind has supported stakeholder engagement efforts for the General Services Administration, Department of Labor and the Universal Service Administrative Company.

 Previously, Joiwind served as Executive Director of the American Council for Technology and its Industry Advisory Council, the premiere technology organizations facilitating communication and collaboration between the IT industry and government.
-Prior she was Managing Director and Director of Marketing and Communications for Touchstone Consulting Group (now SRA), where she served as part of the executive team and helped the company double its revenues.
+Prior she was Managing Director and Director of Marketing and Communications for Touchstone Consulting Group, where she served as part of the executive team and helped the company double its revenues.

 Additionally, she was Director at the Council for Excellence in Government where she started the eGovernment Consortium, spurring the groundbreaking e-Government Act of 2002.
 Joiwind has served as an adviser and member of the Development Gateway of the World Bank, the E-Government Associates Group at the OECD, the Congressional Management Foundation and the Center for Democracy and Technology.
 She has also advised many foreign governments on their technology policies including: Mexico, Italy, Canada, United Arab Emirates, Thailand, United Kingdom, Morocco, Australia, and the Czech Republic.